jrosen48/utk-homepage/content/post/2020-04-08-data-science-in-education-using-r-by-and-beyond-the-numbers.md

 ## Data Science in Education Using R by the numbers

+It is possible to say something about this book by the numbers.

 ### GitHub

 The book was written using which was written in [R Markdown](https://rmarkdown.rstudio.com/); from the start, the files were stored in [a GitHub repository for the project, `data-science-in-education`](https://github.com/data-edu/data-science-in-education).